New property developments give you the opportunity to buy a new home before it’s even built.

 It’s all brand new

 With a new development property you get to personalise it – you can choose your property location, layout, size and finishes.
-Check your sales agreement carefully as it will describe your unit in detail and specify the fittings and finishes you have chosen.
+If you’re a new home buyer, check your sales agreement carefully as it will describe your unit in detail and specify the fittings and finishes you have chosen.
 Best of all – you won’t need to spend your time and money to fix someone else’s questionable decor decisions.

 New developments also incorporate the latest technology and enhancements, for example high-speed internet connection, alarm systems, soundproofing and insulation, even high-end appliances.